sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* The first two description separators are no longer marked "recommended".
 This is because the description does not need to support old browsers or old screen readers.
 * **Improved:**
+	* When the description title additions exceed 72 characters, they will no longer be included in the automated description.
+		* This is also documented as a fix, but it states 154 characters instead of 72 there.
+		* This should reduce the chance of spamdexing by keyword spamming.
+		* This change is completely in line with Google's automated description guidelines.
+See "[Create good meta description](https://support.google.com/webmasters/answer/35624#1)" (heading "Programmatically generate descriptions").
 	/
 	* TODO The post/page/term object cache is now flushed on edit/save.
 		* https://github.com/sybrew/the-seo-framework/issues/24